AuthDomain#

 filter

-- set_generic_auth_callback(auth_callback: Callable[[AuthDomain, ServerMessage, str, Any], bool], auth_data: Any = None) None #
+- set_generic_auth_callback(auth_callback: Callable[[AuthDomain, ServerMessage, str, Any], bool], auth_data: Any = None) None#

 Sets

-.Whenever a request comes in to
+auth_callbackas an authentication-handling callback fordomain.Whenever a request comes in to

-which cannot be authenticated via a domain-specific auth callback (eg, [callback``AuthDomainDigestAuthCallback``]), the generic auth callback will be invoked.
+domainwhich cannot be authenticated via a domain-specific auth callback (eg, [callback``AuthDomainDigestAuthCallback``]), the generic auth callback will be invoked.
 See [callback``AuthDomainGenericAuthCallback``] for information on what the callback should do.- Parameters:

 auth_callback – the auth callback